 Overview

-statement to specify a block of code that will execute if the @if
+The @else statement is used with an @if statement to specify a block of code that will execute if the @if condition is false.

 In simple words: